GSD

 Closing thoughts

-And there you have it!
-In this tutorial, you learned how to build a portfolio website with React, set up a content structure for it on ButterCMS, and retrieve the content for your application.
+To recap: In this React portfolio website tutorial, you learned how to build a React website, set up a content structure for it on ButterCMS, and retrieve the content for your application.

 Make sure you receive the freshest tutorials and Butter product updates.